Simple Sourdough Pizza Crust: A Step-by-Step Guide

 To be clear, I do not think you need to use a sourdough starter to make excellent pizza at home.
 A high hydration dough + leavening of choice + proper handling will give you excellent pizza every time, including that baked in a skillet: How to Make Excellent Skillet Pizza.

-PS: If you are new to sourdough, I have a free email course that covers the basics: Sourdough: Demystified.
+If you are intimidated by sourdough bread baking, I have a free email course that covers the basics: Sourdough: Demystified.

 Here’s the simple sourdough pizza crust play-by-play: As always, a scale is essential for best results.
-You need water, flour, salt, and sourdough starter.
+You need water, flour, salt, and a sourdough starter.
+I am a proponent of buying a starter (see recipe box for sources), but if you are up for it, you can build a starter from scratch in just about 1 week.

 Stir to combine; then add …